msgoat/cnj-monitoring-backend-quarkus/README.md

 # cnj-monitoring-backend-quarkus

-Cloud native Quarkus backend with support of cluster monitoring based MicroProfile Metrics.
+Cloud native Quarkus backend with support of cluster monitoring based on Micrometer.

 > Note: Quarkus is now favouring `Micrometer` over `MicroProfile Metrics`.
 > Although MicroProfile Metrics is still supported, Quarkus recommends to switch to Micrometer.